Top 10 Must-Haves for an Amazing B2B eCommerce Website

 9. Personalization is Key for eCommerce Websites

-Forbes’s David Kostusev mentions four points of focus when personalizing your platform:
+Forbes’s Denis Kostusev mentions four points of focus when personalizing your platform:

 - Craft a buyer persona (also known as an Ideal Client Avatar) for your brand so you’ll have a clear vision of what they want.